Beth Brown Memorial Award

 - Best Undergraduate Poster Presentation: Carl E. Fields (Arizona State University), "On the Origin of the Elements: The Spectacular Role of White Dwarfs"

-- Best Graduate Poster Presentation: Julie Dumas (Rensselaer Polytechnic Institute), "Testing the Caustic Ring Dark Matter Halo Model Against Observations in the Milky Way"
+- Best Graduate Student Poster Presentation: Julie Dumas (Rensselaer Polytechnic Institute), "Testing the Caustic Ring Dark Matter Halo Model Against Observations in the Milky Way"

 - Best Oral Presentation: Christopher S. Moore (University of Colorado, Boulder), "The Effects of Magnetic Field Morphology on the Determination of Oxygen and Iron Abundances in the Solar Photosphere"